Servamp: Subclass

-Sometimes romanized as Lila, he is Tsubaki's Subclass who survived Lawless' massacre during the ambush at Licht's piano concert.
+Sometimes romanized as "Lila", he is Tsubaki's Subclass who survived Lawless's massacre during the ambush at Licht's piano recital.
 He is saved by Mahiru from Lawless and is then used as a bargaining chip to exchange the Greed Pair when the two are captured.
 After Tsubaki saved him, he is allowed to live freely, separate from Tsubaki's group.